maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 | NumRelative   | Tests whether `|sa-ta| <= opt * |ta|` Hence the opt is a tolerance.
 | NumAbsolute   | Tests whether `|sa-ta| < opt`  Hence the opt is a tolerance.
 The default tolerance is 0.05.
 | NumSigFigs    | Tests (i) whether the student's answer contains `opt` significant figures, and (ii) whether the answer is accurate to `opt` significant figures.
 If the option is a list \([n,m]\) then we check the answer has been written to \(n\) significant figures, with an accuracy of \(m\) places.
 A common test would be to ask for \([n,n-1]\) to permit the student to enter the last digit incorrectly.
-| NumDecPlaces  | Tests (i) whether the student's answer is equivalent to the teacher's and is written to `opt` decimal places.
+| NumDecPlaces  | (Not yet released, see notes below) Tests (i) whether the student's answer is equivalent to the teacher's and is written to `opt` decimal places.
 The option, which must be a positive integer, dictates the number of digits following the decimal separator `.`.
 Note that trailing zeros are ''required'', i.e. to two decimal placed you must write `12.30` not just `12.3`.
 The test rounds the numbers to the specified number of decimal places before trying to establish equivalence.
 | GT            | "Greater than".
 Both arguments are assumed to be numbers.
 The Answer test fully simplifies the SAns and converts this to a float if possible.
 This is needed to cope with expressions involving sums of surds, \(\pi\) etc.
 | GTE           | "Greater than or equal to".
 See above.

+Decimal places test.
+This test is implemented, and the code works, however it cannot be used in STACK.
+To fully implement this we need an "ephemeral form" for floating point numbers, which will require some more work.

 # Calculus #